aKqir24/aKqir24/README.md

 <h1 align="center">✋ Hi I am Akqir!! </h1>
 <div align="center"><img src="https://komarev.com/ghpvc/?username=aKqir24"> </div><br>
 I'm just a normal computer systems student, and a linux enthusiast.
-Currently I am now studying software development, scripting, and databases from college for my future plans in becoming a software developer.
+Currently I am now studying software development, scripting, and databases from my college for my future plans in becoming a software developer.
 My progress has been slow for a while, but I will try my what I can to be able to do it :)

 ## ⚙️ __Technologies__
 It is not much, but it is my honest work:<br>